April 1, 1865 - During the U.S.

 Following his death in 1924, his body was embalmed and placed on display

-in Moscow's Red Square and was viewed by millions during the existence
+in Moscow's Red Square, becoming a shrine that was visited by millions during the years

 of the Soviet Union.